synshop/rtfm/docs/index.md

 This site houses documentation about everything and anything at the SYN Shop.
 It is broken into three sections:

 -  **Users:**  - These docs are for members using shop equipment and relevant software.
--  **Admins:**  - These docs are for shop members building and maintaining tools and software at the shop.
+-  **Admins:**  - These docs are for shop members editing the RTFM site
 -  **Editors:** - These docs are for members editing RTFM.